Ninsar

 Back To Top

-People knew her as “she who makes the food good,” showing her role in making food.
+Symbol of Nourishment: Known as “she who makes the food good,” highlighting her role in food preparation.

 Deity Attributes